 Federal subsidy sources for low income rental housing have been very limited for the past few decades.
-Most subsidized projects were constructed in the 1960s, 1970s and 1980s.
+Most subsidized projects were constructed in the 1970s and 1980s.
 Some of the older projects around the State of South Dakota have completed their compliance requirements and have the opportunity to leave their subsidy program and convert to conventional rental housing.
+Four of the five subsidized rental projects are privately owned.